 Website Builder vs Custom Website – What Works Best For You?

 It’s funny that we’re talking about website builders versus custom website design in 2020 because I remember the website builders versus custom design debate in 1996.
-Should you make a free GeoCities page, or hire someone to create a website in Adobe Dreamweaver?
-Times really don’t change, technology just advances.
-In this article, we’ll see what works best for you between website builder vs custom website design.
+Should you make a free GeoCities page or hire someone to create a website in Adobe Dreamweaver?
+Times don’t change; technology advances.
+In this article, we’ll see what works best for you between website builder vs custom website design, pros, cons and features.

 Comparing the cost: Website Builder vs Custom Website

-Custom website design is definitely going to cost more than a website builder upfront.
-Website builders are intended as cheap and easy-to-use platforms on monthly or annual subscriptions.
+Custom website design is definitely going to cost more upfront than a website builder.
+Website builders are intended as cheap and easy-to-use platforms with monthly or annual subscriptions.
 Some like to point out that you’ll pay higher hosting fees on website builder domains, which is technically true.
 Website builders charge a little more for hosting because of the convenience factor.

-Website design from a professional team is going to cost a lot more upfront, somewhere between $5,000 – $10,000 for small-medium web design, and enterprise ecommerce businesses can expect to pay a lot more than that.
-However, you’ll pay less in domain hosting, SSL certificates, etc.
+Website design from a professional team will cost a lot more upfront, somewhere between $5,000 and $10,000 for small-medium web design, and enterprise e-commerce businesses can expect to pay a lot more than that.
+However, you’ll spend less on domain hosting, SSL certificates, etc.

 What about monthly fee considerations?

-While it seems like website design will be a bigger upfront cost and then cheaper monthly costs compared to a website builder, saving you money in the long run, the thing to be aware of is that some website design companies can lock you into monthly maintenance contracts that include things like tech support, analytics, SEO fine-tuning, and that stuff isn’t cheap either.
+While it seems like website design will have a higher upfront cost and then cheaper monthly costs compared to a website builder, saving you money in the long run, some website design companies can lock you into monthly maintenance contracts that include tech support, analytics, and SEO fine-tuning, and that stuff isn’t cheap either.

-It’s kind of like having your car oil and tire pressure adjusted every month by a professional garage, but for some reason, they keep billing you for a clutch assembly replacement.
+It’s like having your car oil and tire pressure adjusted monthly by a professional garage, but for some reason, they keep billing you for a clutch assembly replacement.
 Get my drift?

-So the final costs, both upfront and monthly considered, a website builder will typically be cheaper for small to medium blogs or ecommerce businesses, even with somewhat higher domain hosting and storage fees.
+So, considering the final costs, both upfront and monthly, a website builder will typically be cheaper for small to medium blogs or e-commerce businesses, even with somewhat higher domain hosting and storage fees.
+In this comprehensive guide we’ll compare website builder vs custom site creation and debate what works best for you pros, cons & features.

-For large enterprise business, however, especially an ecommerce website with many pages and scripts to load, the monthly maintenance and support offered by a digital design company is worth it.
+However, for large enterprise businesses, especially an e-commerce website with many pages and scripts to load, the monthly maintenance and support offered by a digital design company are worth it.

-As a final note on this section, there is a way to get the DIY aspect of a website builder.
-With cheap domain hosting.
-You could use an offline website builder that allows you to export site code.
-For upload to a domain of your choosing.
-This requires a little bit more technical know-how than just using a regular website builder with built-in hosting plans but is a great option for saving on monthly fees.
+As a final note in this section, there is a way to get the DIY aspect of a website builder with cheap domain hosting.
+You could use an offline website builder that allows you to export site code for upload to a domain of your choosing.
+This requires a little bit more technical know-how than just using a regular website builder with built-in hosting plans, but it is a great option for saving on monthly fees.

 Website Builder vs Custom Website: Time of getting a website running

-Professional website design is going to take much longer, anywhere from 12 to 16 weeks, depending on the scope of your web project.
+Professional website design will take much longer, anywhere from 12 to 16 weeks, depending on the scope of your web project.
 There’s a lot of collaboration involved, custom code being written, etc.

-I mean really, this isn’t hard to imagine.
-It’s the difference between doing a 16” x 20” paint-by-numbers versus a 36” x 48” original oil painting.
-Obviously the original oil painting is going to take much longer.
+I mean, really, this isn’t hard to imagine.
+It’s the difference between doing a 16” x 20” paint-by-numbers painting and a 36” x 48” original oil painting.
+Obviously, the original oil painting is going to take much longer.

 The customization factor

 Again, we can use a painting reference.
-Since an online website builder is basically like a paint-by-numbers.
+An online website builder is basically like a paint-by-numbers.
 You’re limited to the templates and apps available on the website builder platform.
-You can put together a really sleek and clean website no problem, but it’s still just a template unless you’re purchasing a unique website theme such as for WordPress.
+You can put together a really sleek and clean website with no problem, but it’s still just a template unless you’re purchasing a unique website theme, such as WordPress.

 With custom website design, the sky’s the limit, within reason.
-Every aspect of your website customization because you’re using custom code.
+Every aspect of your website is customized because you’re using custom code.

-That’s not to say that a website builder is going to give you a cheap-looking generic website.
-Some of the platforms do actually allow for a good bit of customization.
-If you’re familiar with website code like CSS.
-But still, you’ll see limits by what tools are actually available.
+That’s not to say that a website builder will give you a cheap-looking generic website.
+Some platforms actually allow for a good bit of customization if you’re familiar with website code like CSS.
+But still, you’ll see limits by what tools are available.

 Conclusion: Website Builder vs Custom Website?

-There’re so many variables on deciding which is best for you, but it ultimately boils down to this.
-If you’re a blogger, or a small ecommerce website, or an artist showing off their portfolio.
+There are many variables in deciding which is best for you, but it ultimately boils down to this.
+If you’re a blogger, a small ecommerce website, or an artist showing off their portfolio.
 So, a website builder will get the job.
 It’s your best choice because custom web design and ongoing maintenance probably aren’t even in your budget.

-If you’re a large ecommerce website or an enterprise company, you really want custom website design.
-A large ecommerce website will actually need the monthly maintenance from their designers.
-It wouldn’t be a good company image if your website looked like a website builder template.
+If you’re a large e-commerce website or an enterprise company, you really want custom website design.
+A large e-commerce website will actually need monthly maintenance from its designers.
+It wouldn’t be a good company image if your website looked like a builder template.
 It’s noticeable.